Factor analysis of mixed data: Example

 This example illustrates how the FAMD simultaneously analyses of quantitative and qualitative variables.
 Thus, it shows, in this example, a first dimension based on the two types of variables.

 History

 The FAMD's original work is due to Brigitte Escofier and Gilbert Saporta.
 This work was resumed in 2002 by Jérôme Pagès.
-The most complete presentation of FAMD in English is included in a book of Jérôme Pagès.
+A more complete presentation of FAMD in English is included in a book of Jérôme Pagès.

 Software

 The method is implemented in the R package FactoMineR.
 The method is implemented in the Python library prince.